pnp/graph-connectors-samples/samples/dotnet-csharp-graphdocs-ttk/README.md

 You can run this sample in two ways:

 1. **Debug locally against a Microsoft 365 tenant** where you package the project as a Teams app and deploy it to Microsoft 365.
-You run the Graph connector locally and expose it across the internet using a dev tunnel.
+You run the Copilot connector locally and expose it across the internet using a dev tunnel.
-1. **Deploy to Azure and test against a Microsoft 365 tenant** which is what you'd do when you're ready to deploy your Graph connector to production.
+1. **Deploy to Azure and test against a Microsoft 365 tenant** which is what you'd do when you're ready to deploy your Copilot connector to production.

 ## Debug locally against a real Microsoft 365 tenant